 If your credit card limit is ₹2,00,000, try to keep usage below ₹60,000.

-How You Can Reduce Utilisation Fast:
+How You Can Reduce Utilization Fast:

 - Pay bills before payment due date